tcharding/kernel/workshop/patch-series.rst

 mailing list.
 All kernel patches **must** be sent to a mailing list, typically a subsystem mailing list.
 CC'ing LKML main list is optional.

-Feel free to CC Tobin C. Harding <me@tobin.cc> if you want.
+Feel free to CC me, Tobin C. Harding <me@tobin.cc> if you want.

 Send
 ====